jvo203/fits_web_ql/README.md

 in the "Downloads" section select the binary corresponding to your platform

-then extract the binary executable "ispc" in your PATH (for example ~/bin/)
+then place the extracted executable "ispc" in your PATH (for example ~/bin/)

 ##
 compile the native SIMD code with ispc